cynmojica1231/Homework21/README.md

 ​
 Run "npm start" to start the server localhost:3000
-​

-## Demo

-​
-To see my work:

-## License

-​
-This project is licensed under the MIT license.

 ## Contributing

-​
 [FullStackable]('https://github.com/cynmojica1231/Homework21')

 ## Tests

-​
 To run tests, run the following command:
 ​
 npm test